 Consistent with CDC guidance, SeaWorld recommends that guests wear face coverings while indoors at SeaWorld Orlando, Aquatica Orlando and Discovery Cove.
 Face coverings are no longer required for fully vaccinated guests while outdoors.
 SeaWorld will not require proof of vaccine but asks guests to respectfully comply with their revised policy.
 Face masks are required for employees indoors regardless of vaccination status.
 Unvaccinated employees are also required to wear them outside, and employees are required to submit proof of vaccination.

 To protect the health and safety of guests and employees, SeaWorld will significantly increase both the frequency of cleaning for all key areas of the parks, including employee spaces, and the number of hand sanitization stations across each park, especially in high-contact areas.
 Self-service buffets have also been reconfigured to reduce the number of high-frequency touch points, and cutlery and condiments will be provided to guests with their meal, or on request, rather than left in open areas.

 Employee Sick Policy & Training

 SeaWorld will require employees to stay home if they are feeling sick, and to follow the most current CDC guidance for self-isolation and symptom-free periods before returning to work.
 SeaWorld employees will also receive COVID-19-specific training to cover all new enhanced park operating procedures, including the most current guidance from the CDC and other health advisors.

 For more information about SeaWorld Orlando’s reopening, click here.

-LEGOLAND Florida’s theme park and water park have reopened with adjusted hours, and their onsite hotels are also open.
-With the health and safety of guests and Model Citizens being paramount, LEGOLAND’s enhanced health and safety measures include:
+LEGOLAND Florida’s theme park and water park have reopened, and their onsite hotels are also open.
+LEGOLAND’s health and safety measures include the following.